Sanjeev98singh/100-days-of-python/README.md

 difference between == and is in Python

 ### Day 22
-not operator in Python, Bitwise Complement Operator, import sys from Python module, Shift operator
+not operator in Python, Bitwise Complement Operator, import sys from Python module and Shift operator(left and right shift operator)

 ## Installation